Disc golf is unique in the way it connects people. Unlike

 The process of getting a disc golf course in the ground is never smooth.
 What hurdles did you hit on the way?

+Obviously COVID-19 played its part and at one stage threatened to derail the Carindale course entirely.
 As expected there were numerous ‘robust’ conversations around public safety, course design, flora and fauna protection, hardware quality and available space.
 Hurdles that were slowly overcome but took considerable patience and effort.
+Most recently we have had complaints from residents – people by nature are resistant to change.
+On the other hand, we have had complaints from residents that the existing course at Yeronga is being removed – sometimes you can’t win!

 What lessons can you share for other people who are keen to get courses developed in their area, in how to overcome some of the common hurdles?